vegaprotocol/specs/specs/0045-data-sourcing.md

 b) Things that are explicitly NOT goals of the data sourcing framework at this time:

 1. Calculations or processing of data other than selecting the value of a specific field and filtering events in the data stream are out of scope.
 1. Processing arbitrary message formats is out-of-scope.
-Each reqiured format should be specified explicitly.
-For instance we may spceify that "Vega native protobuf message of key/value pairs" or "ABI encoded data in the OpenOracle format" must be valid data (and there may be more than one required format), but do not require general consumption of arbitrary data.
+Each required format should be specified explicitly.
+For instance we may specify that "Vega native protobuf message of key/value pairs" or "ABI encoded data in the OpenOracle format" must be valid data (and there may be more than one required format), but do not require general consumption of arbitrary data.
 1. Whilst we do need to build a framework that will be *extensible* with new sources and transformation/aggregation options, and *composable* by combining options, we are not aiming to build a large library of such features for unproven use cases initially.
 The MVP can be built and will be very useful with a small number of features.

 Note that this approach means:

 1. Vega will not integrate directly with specific oracle/data providers at the protocol level.
-Rather, we provide APIs and protocol capabilities to support a wide range of data sourcing styles and standards (so that oracles implementing these standards will hopefully be compatibe with little or no work).
+Rather, we provide APIs and protocol capabilities to support a wide range of data sourcing styles and standards (so that oracles implementing these standards will hopefully be compatible with little or no work).
 1. External data sources must be able to provide a measure of finality that is either definitive or a configurable threshold on a probabilistic measure (‘upstream finality’).
 1. Once upstream finality is achieved, Vega may in future provide optional mechanisms for querying, verification or dispute resolution that are independent of the source.
 These would be composable steps that could be added to any source.
 1. Vega will allow composition of data sources, including those with disparate sources, and may in future provide a variety of methods to aggregate and filter/validate data provided by each.